kieranpotts/makebook/docs/en/dev/build.md

 # Building

-Follow these instruction to build a new version of the distributable Vagrant box.
+Follow these instruction to build a new version of the distributable `makebook` Vagrant box.

-1. Change the `src` directory.
+1. Change to the `src` directory.

     ```sh
     $ cd src